ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 - `gas`: `QUANTITY` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
 - `gasPrice`: `QUANTITY` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas.
 - `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction.
-- `input`: `DATA` - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
+- `data`: `DATA` - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
 - `nonce`: `QUANTITY` - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ```js